 Following are some main points of the ISO 6425 standard applied to dive watches (you can check out ISO’s official website for the full version.
-By the way, you have to pay, it’s not free document!!!):
+By the way, you have to pay, it’s not a free document!!!):

-- 100m minimum water resistant depth
+- 100m minimum water-resistant depth

 - Have a time-preselecting device (a unidirectional bezel or a digital display)

-- Transparent legibility at the distance of 25cm in the dark.
+- Transparent legibility at a distance of 25cm in the dark.
 These items must be visible in total darkness: the minute & hour hands, the tip or tail of the second hand, the lumed pip on the bezel, the digital display & the battery end-of-life indicator (if existing)

 - Thermal shock resistance

 - Shock resistance

 Do you see?
 “True” dive watches must meet a dozen of requirements.
 Only a high water resistance rating is not enough.
 Each of them must be put through a complicated testing process to ensure they satisfy all of the ISO 6425’s criteria.
 Thus an increase in fabricating costs is inevitable!